Complaints Handling Policy

 - Within three days of the meeting, we will write to you to confirm what took place and any solutions we have agreed with you.

-- If you do not want a meeting or it is not possible, the Director of CPD Accreditation & Research will send you a detailed written reply to your complaint, including her suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- If you do not want a meeting or it is not possible, the Director of CPD Accreditation & Research will send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

-- At this stage, if you are still not satisfied, you should contact us again and we will arrange for an appropriate alternative such as review by another local solicitor, or mediation, to review the decision.
+- At this stage, if you are still not satisfied, you should contact us again and we will arrange for an appropriate alternative such as review by a local solicitor, or mediation, to review the decision.

 - We will write to you within 14 days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.